teknql/tapestry/Readme.md

 ## Long Term Wish List

 - [ ] Consider whether we can drop manifold.
 What do streams look like?
+- [ ] Implement structured concurrency using either java built-in APIs (currently gated) or see if clojure affords us a nicer API.
+- [ ] Consider implement linking ala erlang
+- [ ] Consider implementing an OTP-like interface
 - [ ] Consider cljs support
 - [ ] `(parallelize ...)` macro to automatically re-write call graphs